 22. Go art jamming

-Hot foot it down to Arteastiq and let your true colours fly free!
-Channel your inner artist and sit down to three hours of fun at the Mandarin Gallery, Plaza Singapura or Jewel Changi locations, with all the supplies needed for freestyle painting provided.
-The free drink might get those creative juices flowing, too!
+Hot foot it down to an art jamming studio, like Splat Paint House on Upper Thomson Road, and let your true colours fly free!
 Try painting each other à la Jack and Rose, although maybe posing like ‘one of his French girls’ might be best saved for a more private setting!

 23. Make some (tee) time for indoor golf